Amazon behavioral interview (questions, method, and prep)

 3.2 Example answer: Tell me about a time you failed at work.
 What did you learn from it?

-Now that you know some approaches for answering behavioral questions, let's look at a full example.
+Now that you know how to approach answering behavioral questions, let's look at a full example.
 We’ll use one of Amazon’s most frequently asked questions.
 You’ll see that it can be tailored to match a few different leadership principles, such as Ownership, Learn and Be Curious, and Deliver Results.

 Try answering the question below following your preferred method.
 Play both the role of the interviewer and the candidate.
 Write down your answer, then practice saying it out loud before going through our example response.
 Once you’ve finished, compare your response to our example to fill in any gaps in your story.